Advertiser Disclosure

 • Non-profit Loans: Non-profit organizations such as Opportunity Fund, LiftFund, Accion, and Kiva make it their mission to help facilitate low-interest business loans for minority-owned businesses.

-• Accompany Capital: Accompany Capital, formerly known as the Business Center for New Americans (BCNA), aims to assist immigrants, minorities, and women to obtain small business loans when they are unable to work through more traditional lenders.
+• Accompany Capital: Accompany Capital, formerly known as the Business Center for New Americans (BCNA), aims to assist immigrants, minorities, and women in obtaining small business loans when they are unable to work through more traditional lenders.
 They offer a variety of small business loans for minorities with bad credit or no business history.

 • NMSDC Business Consortium Fund: The Business Consortium Fund (BCF) is a loan and grant program certified by the National Minority Supplier Development Council.
 The program offers credit lines, term loans, grants, and working capital loans to minority-owned businesses.